 Here’s what tech screening deduces.
 It includes, and is not restricted to:

 Competency-based screening enables businesses to align their goals and visions and create a culture of success.
 An outline of expectations regarding a candidate's performance and behavior makes it easy to checkboxes during the recruitment process.
 All parties involved lay out a well-defined competency framework based on which a transparent screening process is executed.
 Adopting the competency framework impacts the recruitment process’s overall success rate and the key metrics that define it, namely, time-to-hire, offer acceptance rate, and rehiring rate.
-Interviewers and assessors carefully design questions and activities to assess a specific set of skills and traits.
+Interviewers and assessors carefully design tech screening questions and activities to assess a specific set of skills and traits.

 Resumes can be untrue, and interviews can be manipulated, but technical assessment tests prove that the potential tech candidates can perform the job for which they are being hired.
 It also gives candidates a closer look at the work they will be performing daily.
 Screening assessments are also a great way to reduce human bias in the hiring process by basing the decision to hire solely on the candidate's knowledge and skill set.